 Additional Things to Consider

 Make sure to take it one step at a time.
-If you are a newbie gardener, try one green and root vegetable for your Fall garden.
+If you are a new gardener, try one green and root vegetable for your Fall garden.
 If you’re ready to take it to the next level of gardening, add a few varieties and keep track of what produces well and what you are able to preserve.
-Again, some areas will do a lot better than others.
-Just figure out what you’re able to grow in your region.

 Try your hand out with summer planting and see what you can grow successfully and then add more varieties each year!
 Summer planting can provide a ton of fall vegetables.